ianwagner/campfire/docs/ad-recipe-setup.md

 The Ad Recipe Setup tab controls the configuration for ad instructions and briefings.
 Recipes appear as rows in a table, with each row representing a single recipe.

 ## User Input
 Recipes are assembled from values that users provide through a form.
-Inputs can be free text or predefined components, and users may select multiple options for each input.
+Inputs can be free text or predefined **components**.

+Each component is comprised of one or more **attributes** which define the fields in the form (text, number, textarea or image).
+Components can also have named **instances**.
+An instance stores values for all of the component's attributes—for example the `audience` component could have an instance called "young adults" that provides the age range and interests.
+When a recipe is generated the selected instances are substituted into the GPT prompt.

 ## Output
 The system intelligently matches the chosen options to generate an ad recipe.
 The resulting recipe is displayed in the table.